Thokozile23/Final-Project/README.md

 ### 4. **Offer Transparent Metrics**
 Develop a dashboard to display how recommendations are generated, showcasing the balance between popularity, diversity, and user preferences.

+## What's Next?
+Help us Envision the Future of Recommenders!

 ---